-The Game Design Specification documentation is designed to outline and organise the development process of the project.
+The Portfolio Design Specification documentation is designed to outline and organise the development process of the project.
 Appropriate headings are provided as a guide to what you should include in the design specifications for your selected game project.
 Be aware that part of your final assessment will include how well you develop your project in accordance to what you stipulate in this document.
 In other words, a small but completed project will score very well as opposed to a large incomplete one!

-The Navigation/GUI Prototype will demonstrate how you have structured your game and show the majority of your interface design.
-The game components DO NOT have to function for this prototype as dummy data and/or game components can be used to show the overall look-and-feel if the game.
-The prototype should include a clearly defined internal structure on the time line (as demonstrated in labs), clearly show the main screen elements of the game, and an example of each major screen of the game.
+The Navigation/GUI Prototype will demonstrate how you have structured your portfolio and show the majority of your interface design.
+The portfolio components DO NOT have to function for this prototype as dummy data and/or portfolio components can be used to show the overall look-and-feel if the portfolio.
+The prototype should include a clearly defined internal structure on the time line (as demonstrated in labs), clearly show the main screen elements of the portfolio, and an example of each major screen of the portfolio.
 [NOTE: the individual screen elements are only there to show their position on the screen and DO NOT have to function at this stage.
-All that is required is acomplete screen layout with appropriate design suited to the game you are developing.]
+All that is required is a complete screen layout with appropriate design suited to the portfolio you are developing.]

-The final part of this assessment is the submission of a fully functional game, developed according to the game specification documents submitted in Week 3.
-There are 5 common components that must also be successfully integrated into the final game.
-These will also be covered in the weekly lab tasks conducted throughout the semester.
-These are the basic functions or features required to make the game have at least an elementary level of interaction.
-Additionally, you must successfully integrate the 3 project enhancements as described underthe individual game scenarios.
-These enhancements cover a range of graphic, animation, audio and programming options to allow students to target their strengths and apply them accordingly.
+The final part of this assessment is the submission of a functional portfolio, developed according to the specification documents submitted in Week 3.
+There are 5 common components that must also be successfully integrated into the final application.
+These will also be covered in the weekly lab tasks conducted throughout the semester and will be assessed separately but are an integral part of your final mark.
+These are the basic functions or features required to make the portfolio have at least an elementary level of interaction.
+Additionally, you must successfully demonstrate various Flash features including animation, appropriate use of different symbol types, application and use of different types of media (eg: images, audio), and Flash components.